MECC Resources

 What you could recommend:

-Get active - Better Health - NHS (www.nhs.uk) - website includes access to free online exercise routines you can do at home and offers from approved partners
+Get active - Better Health - NHS (www.nhs.uk) - website includes access to free online exercise routines you can do at home, advice on ways to increase activity in daily life and offers from approved partners

 Campaign Resource Centre page: Better Health Adult Obesity